nanoMFG/GSA-Database/README.md

 <img src="https://github.com/nanoMFG/GSA-Database/blob/master/data_model.png" width="800">

 The main entry is an experiment.
-Each experiment consists of the following components:
+Each experiment may consists of the following components.
+Components marked with an asterisk are required.

 #### authors

-- name and affiliation of contributor
+- name*: name of contributor
-- affiliation of contributor
+- affiliation: affiliation of of contributor

 #### recipe